Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 ## Prepare your machine

-The following software should be installed on your targeted machine:
+The following software should be installed on your target machine:

 - _pip_: for installing Python3 packages.

-- _uwsgi_ and _gevent_: the web application server and its worker that will run the Taipy application.
+- _uwsgi_ and _gevent_: the Web application server and its workers that will run the Taipy application.

-- _nginx_: the web server for the Internet exposition.
+- _nginx_: the Web server for the Internet exposition.

 You can install all of this packages by running the following command:
 ```